-Follow the three steps in this post to prepare a professional services work-plan for a client.
-Those who hire contractors and consultants should be familiar with these points to understand how the best providers think through what they propose to do for you.
+Follow the three steps below to prepare a professional services workplan for a prospective customer.
+Those who hire service provides should also study the steps to understand how the best providers think through what they propose to do for you.

-To calculate a price for a body of work, a contractor first prepares a work-plan that spells out:
+To calculate a price for a body of work, a first prepare a plan that spells out:

 - Tasks: what exactly will be done.

 - Personnel: who, with what skills and experience, will do what.

 - Time: how long it will take assigned persons to complete their tasks.

 - Cost: the number of hours for each assigned person multiplied by their billing rate and summed.

 When the service provider presents the work-plan and the price to the prospective buyer, haggling often ensues.
 The result is usually frustrating for both parties with the provider getting a lower price for the same work effort and the prospect feeling gouged.